borgbackup/borg/docs/development.rst

 Creating standalone binaries
 ----------------------------

+Make sure you have everything built and installed (including llfuse and fuse).

 With virtual env activated::

-  pip install pyinstaller==3.0.dev2  # or a later 3.x release
-  pyinstaller -F -n borg-PLATFORM borg/__main__.py ls -l dist/*
+  pip install pyinstaller==3.0.dev2  # or a later 3.x release or git checkout pyinstaller -F -n borg-PLATFORM --hidden-import=logging.config borg/__main__.py ls -l dist/*

-On less good supported platforms than Linux, there might be issues with pyinstaller not finding the dynamic python library (libpython*) or with pyinstaller not having a pre-compiled "bootloader" for the platform or with not supporting the platform at all.
+If you encounter issues, see also our `Vagrantfile` for details.

 Note: Standalone binaries built with pyinstaller are supposed to work on same OS,
       same architecture (x86 32bit, amd64 64bit) without external dependencies.